 The musical instrument tower

-The tower showcases the 10,000 instruments conserved on 6 levels, and highlights the central importance of the collection.
-This heritage, which reflects the diversity of different cultures and their musical practices, is not immune to the wears of time.
+10,000 instruments are conserved over six levels.
+This heritage, which reflects the diversity of different cultures and their musical practices, is not immune to the wear of time.
 The fragility of the materials jeopardises the durability of certain rare and precious pieces, some of which are several centuries old.
-Lute from West Timor, drum from Tahiti, vielle from Syria, xylophone from Bali…

 Remodelling works from April 2019 to early 2020